-“So this is your decision?” asked Malong, one of the Magistrates of the Council of Unity.
-She arched her long neck to better study one of the four people below her, all of whom had to crane their necks to meet her eye.
-With the movement, the sunslight streaming through the wide windows behind her caught on her scales, so clear they bent the light and cast rainbows throughout the room.
+“So this is your decision?” asked Malong, one of the three Magistrates of the Council of Unity.
+She arched her long neck, the better to loom over the four people below her.
+With the movement, the sunslight streaming through the windows behind her caught on her scales, clear like diamonds, so much so they bent the light and cast rainbows throughout the still chamber.

-Malong was aware of the effect she had; each of the three Magistrates had their talents, and Malong’s was commanding attention.
-She stood a full twenty-five hands tall— with that, her low voice, and her prismatic hide, if she wanted to intimidate she could do it well.
+Malong was aware of the effect she had; each of the Magistrates had their specialties, and Malong’s was commanding attention.
+She stood twenty-five hands tall – between that, her low voice, and her prismatic hide, if she wanted to intimidate she could do it well.

-The man she addressed, however, was unaffected by her flair.
-He was Aron Biro— of the three branches of Unity, Biro represented the humans and Malong the dragons.
+Magistrate Aaron Biro, however, was used to her flair.
+Of the three branches of Unity, Biro represented the humans and Malong the dragons.
 The two had known each other a very long time.
-Biro met Malong’s gaze coolly, inclining his head in acknowledgment.
-“This is the decision my Representatives have reached.”
+Biro met Malong’s stare coolly, inclining his head in acknowledgment.
+“This is the decision my Representatives reached.”

 “And what do you think, Magistrate Biro?”